 Some employer benefits are called “fringe” benefits because they are supplemental to your salary, and not an essential part of the job.
-Life insurance, for example, is considered a fringe benefit, along with free meals, use of company cars, stock options, childcare reimbursements, tuition assistance, and other perks.
+Fringe benefits include life insurance, with free meals, use of company cars, stock options, childcare reimbursements, tuition assistance, and other perks.
 In contrast, other benefits – like health insurance – are mandated by federal law for companies of a certain size.

 Health insurance has long been a controversial topic, partly because it’s so expensive.
 So thank your lucky stars if your employer offers decent health insurance coverage to you and your dependents.

 You can likely choose from a few different insurance plans for basic health and medical care: to visit primary care physicians, specialists, hospitals, walk-in clinics, and urgent care/emergency rooms for a co-pay for each visit.
 Most (but not all) plans cover prescription drugs and treatments, too.

 However, more specialized insurance, like for vision and dental needs, may be more iffy.
 Some employers offer them while others don’t.
 Be sure to be clear on what the coverage, well, covers.

 If you enroll, a portion of your paycheck automatically will go toward your health insurance premiums; your employer will cover the difference from company coffers.
 Just keep in mind that most companies require employees to work full time to gain access to health insurance coverage.
 Other employers offer incentives to employees who waive health insurance coverage.

 Your employer-based insurance is likely to be more economical and comprehensive than any coverage you could get on your own.
 That being said, you never know, so be sure to shop around.
 If you have a working spouse, be sure to compare his or her employer’s plan to yours too.